neurocode-io/k8s-graceful-shutdown/README.md

 3. The library waits for the specified **grace time** to initiate the shutdown of the application.
 The grace time should be between 5-20 seconds.
 The grace time is needed for the kubernetes endpoint controller to remove the pod from the list of valid endpoints, in turn removing the pod from the Service (pod's ip address from iptables an ALL nodes).
 4. Kubernetes removes the Pod from the Service
 5. The library calls all your registered shutdown hooks
-6. After the configured grace period the application will properly shutdown using our shutdown mechanism that you probably (expected to work by default)[expected it to work by default] but does not in NodeJS http server, express and Koa
+6. After the configured grace period the application will properly shutdown using our shutdown mechanism that you probably [expected to work by default](https://github.com/nodejs/node/issues/2642) but does not in NodeJS http server, express and Koa